Melo shoots Lakers to 3rd win in 4, 113-101 over Cavaliers

 Cavaliers: Isaac Okoro missed his second straight game with a strained left hamstring. ...
 Collin Sexton went 2 for 9 and scored nine points. ...
 Kevin Love scored four points in 16 minutes.

-Lakers: James didn't decide to play until shortly before game time, but he didn't have obvious limitations. ...
+Lakers: James didn't decide to play until shortly before game time.
+Afterward, he said his ankle felt better than it did after the game in which he injured it last Sunday. ...
 Wayne Ellington (left hamstring strain) was technically available, but didn't play.
-He still hasn't played for the Lakers after returning to the club he left in 2015.

 UP NEXT